Sean1510/ShareSheet2OCI/README.md

     Click Create Pre-Authenticated Request.

-    Name: Give it a name (e.g., "PAR-Uploader-iOS").
+    Name: Give it a name (in screenshot below I use "PAR-Uploader-iOS" or you can just keep the name given by OCI).

+    Pre-Authenticated Request Target:

     Access Type: Select Permit object writes (PUT).